edthedev/edthedev.github.io/blog/minetest/mods.md

 `Beautiful Flowers` adds so many kinds of flowers.
 - Adds so many different flowers to the game world.
 - When running `MineCraft: Java Edition` I had to remove my flowers mod, due to server resource costs.
 I have not had any resource issues with adding many mods like this one, on `MineTest`.
-- Enjoy some guilt-free flowsers.
+- Enjoy some guilt-free flowers.
-- It does add a page or two of flowers to the recipe book search.
+- `Beautiful Flowers` does add a page or two of flowers to the recipe book search.
+There are so many flowers.
 - I almost marked this as essential, because it highlights for new players why they should bother trying `MineTest` if they already play `MineCraft`.

 `Bees` adds bees, honey and crafting recipes for beekeeping.